Current sheet

 Worked Examples:

-Mixed sound-box page.
-A kindergarten teacher enters cat, mat, sat, pin, pig, sun, cup, and dog, keeps Practice activity on Tap, map, write, and leaves Family focus on All CVC words.
-Practice Sheet shows 8 numbered rows with three sound boxes each.
-In Answer Key, the Sound map for cat is c - a - t, and the Check field lists the box letters.
+Mixed sound-box practice.
+A teacher enters cat, mat, sat, pin, pig, sun, cup, and dog.
+With Tap, map, write and All CVC words, the worksheet shows eight numbered rows with sound boxes.
+The answer key maps cat as c - a - t.

 FAQ: